 Things to do in Bundi: Explore Badal Mahal inside the Taragarh fort for the ancient painting exhibiting the erstwhile opium trade, visit the baoris and understand the ancient technique of water harvesting, explore the forts and palaces

-Here is a list of places to see in Bundi that you must consider when you visit Udaipur next time for a heartwarming holiday!
+Here is a list of places to visit in Bundi for a heartwarming holiday!

 8. Taragarh Fort